itskalvik/docker-sgp-tools/robot-docker/README.md

     sudo su -c 'curl -fsSL https://raw.githubusercontent.com/bluerobotics/blueos-docker/master/install/install.sh | bash'
     ```

-- Currently, only the [BlueRobotics Ping Sonar](https://bluerobotics.com/store/sonars/echosounders/ping-sonar-r2-rp/) sensor data is supported.

-- The [BlueRobotics Ping Sonar](https://bluerobotics.com/store/sonars/echosounders/ping-sonar-r2-rp/) must be directly connected to the flight controller.
-Please refer to the instructions [here](https://ardupilot.org/copter/docs/common-bluerobotics-ping.html).

 - The extension requires over 4GB of memory/swap.
 Please ensure that the swap size is large enough to accommodate the extension.
 The extension will copy a shell script (```config_swap.sh```) to the ```/home/pi/``` folder on the Raspberry Pi.
 You can use this script to increase the swap size before starting the path planner.

+- Currently, only the [BlueRobotics Ping Sonar](https://bluerobotics.com/store/sonars/echosounders/ping-sonar-r2-rp/) is supported.

 ## Disclaimer ⚠️
 This extension, when executed properly, will take control of the ASV and could potentially collide the vehicle with obstacles in the environment.
 Please use it with caution.